DianaGumar/EpamLab2020/README.md

 How to start AQA tests

+0. If links are broken - use one of the instructions https://docs.microsoft.com/en-us/nuget/Consume-Packages/Package-restore-troubleshooting
 1. install Selenium.WebDriver.ChromeDriver latest version
 2. install extentions SpecFlow, NUnit 3, NUnit 2
 3. Start Web proj